Flag

 Compliance with FATF Recommendations

-The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Vanuatu was undertaken in 2018.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Vanuatu was a follow-up Evaluation that took place in August 2018.
 According to that Evaluation, Vanuatu was deemed Compliant for 18 and Largely Compliant for 19 of the FATF 40 Recommendations.
+It was also deemed Highly Effective for 0 and Substantially Effective for 0 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions